tdwg/bdq/tg2/_review/docs/supplement/index.md

 - bdqdim	https://rs.tdwg.org/bdqdim/terms/ for the Data Quality Dimension of (Measures and all) the Tests
 - bdqcrit	https://rs.tdwh.org/bdqcrit/terms/ for the Criteria of the Validation and Issue Tests
 - bdqenh	https://rs.tdwg.org/bdqenh/terms/ for the Enhancements of the Amendment Tests
-- bdq	https://rs.tdwg.org/bdq/terms/ for terms used to construct Specifications: source authorities, parameters, information elements, and the concepts bdq:Empty and bdq:NotEmpty
+- bdq	https://rs.tdwg.org/bdq/terms/ for terms used to construct Specifications: source authorities, parameters, Information Elements, and the concepts bdq:Empty and bdq:NotEmpty

 These vocabularies all fed into a formal description of the Tests as terms in the bdqcore: namespace (bdqcore: https://rs.tdwg.org/bdqcore/terms/) where the Tests with their descriptions were framed using the other vocabularies.